 10. The Definitive Business Intelligence Glossary

-Solutions Review has compiled the most complete Business Intelligence glossary of terms available on the web.
-With over 50 terms defined, this resource is sure to help keep you hip to all the latest and greatest lingo in enterprise Data Analytics.
+Solutions Review has compiled the most complete BI and data analytics glossary of terms available on the web.
+This resource is sure to help keep you hip to all the latest and greatest lingo in enterprise Data Analytics.
 The analytics market is undergoing a major evolution, making terminology and vocabulary an integral part of keeping up to date with all the changeover.

 There you have it!
-The 10 best resources to assists in your search for a new Business Intelligence solution.
-Also, be sure to check out our BI vendor directory and analytics all-time best-seller books list.
-See also the top resources for Data Integration and Data Management software selection.
+The 10 best resources to assists in your search for a new business intelligence solution.
+Also, be sure to check out our BI vendor directory and data science best-seller books list.